TabassumSarah5/TabassumSarah5.github.io/README.md

 # TabassumSarah5.github.io
-Personal portfolio website showcasing Business Analysis projects, Power BI dashboards, and AI-driven solutions
+Portfolio of a Technical Business Analyst specializing in Power BI, AI Staffing Platforms, and Data-Driven Solutions